What Is a Fixed Indexed Annuity?

 Why Retirees Choose a Fixed Indexed Annuity

-Many clients we work with at Diversified Insurance Brokers are transitioning from accumulation to preservation.
-A fixed indexed annuity can function as a “protected growth sleeve” inside a broader retirement plan.
-The goal is often to reduce the probability that a market downturn forces difficult decisions at the wrong time.
-When you don’t have to worry about market losses on that portion of assets, you can be more intentional about how you use the rest of your portfolio.
+Many clients at Diversified Insurance Brokers are transitioning from accumulation to preservation when they first explore fixed indexed annuities.
+A fixed indexed annuity can function as a “protected growth sleeve” inside a broader retirement plan — providing the possibility of earning more than a fixed rate in favorable years while guaranteeing that a portion of retirement assets cannot be reduced by market downturns.
+When you do not have to worry about market losses on a defined portion of savings, you can manage the rest of the portfolio more intentionally, without the pressure of needing to sell growth assets at unfavorable prices to fund living expenses.

 Who Is a Fixed Indexed Annuity Best For?

 A fixed indexed annuity tends to work best for investors who value stability, predictability, and long-term planning.
-That often includes pre-retirees within five to ten years of retirement, retirees who want protected growth before turning on income, and households that want to reduce market exposure for a portion of assets while keeping a clear path to future retirement income planning.
+That profile most commonly includes pre-retirees within five to ten years of retirement who want to protect a portion of savings from market drawdowns while keeping the possibility of index-linked growth, retirees who want a protected accumulation phase before turning on guaranteed income, and households that want to reduce market exposure for a defined allocation without giving up all potential to earn above a fixed rate.

-It can also be a fit for people who are “done guessing” and want contract-defined guardrails.
-A fixed indexed annuity does not eliminate all tradeoffs, but it does turn many retirement questions into rule-based outcomes.
-If your goals are aligned with those rules, the contract can reduce stress and improve planning clarity.
+It can also be a strong fit for people who are done speculating with a portion of their assets and want contract-defined rules to govern that portion.
+A fixed indexed annuity does not eliminate all tradeoffs, but it converts many retirement planning uncertainties — Will the market be down when I need money?
+Will I outlive my savings? — into rule-based outcomes that can be planned around.
+For buyers whose goals align with those rules, the contract can meaningfully reduce financial stress in retirement and improve the clarity of the overall income plan.

 How Diversified Insurance Brokers Helps You Compare FIAs

-Because fixed indexed annuities can vary meaningfully by carrier, a strong decision typically comes from comparing multiple designs in a consistent framework.
-We focus on the parts that drive real outcomes: how interest is credited, what can change at renewal, how liquidity works during the surrender period, and how optional features (like income planning) behave under realistic withdrawal patterns.
+Because fixed indexed annuities vary meaningfully by carrier — in crediting strategy availability, cap and participation levels, renewal history, surrender schedule flexibility, and optional income rider quality — a strong purchasing decision typically comes from comparing multiple designs in a consistent framework rather than selecting based on a single headline feature.
+We help clients evaluate what actually drives outcomes: how interest is credited, what can change at renewal and what cannot, how liquidity works during the surrender period, and how optional riders behave under realistic withdrawal patterns rather than best-case assumptions.

 Related Annuity Education Pages